Nolan Gorman Player Props: Cardinals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.8 K/9, which ranks 25th in MLB.
+- The 7.8 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.

-- The Tigers have a 4.51 team ERA that ranks 18th across all league pitching staffs.
+- The Tigers' 4.51 team ERA ranks 18th across all league pitching staffs.

-- The Tigers rank 23rd in baseball in home runs given up (44 total, 1.4 per game).
+- Tigers pitchers combine to allow 46 total home runs at a rate of 1.4 per game (to rank 24th in the league).

-- Turnbull (1-4) takes the mound for the Tigers in his seventh start of the season.
-He's put together a 6.84 ERA in 26 1/3 innings pitched, with 18 strikeouts.
+- Faedo starts for the first time this season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.